rogerhu/compsci_guides/Construct-Binary-Tree-from-Preorder-and-Inorder-Traversal.md

 ```

 **⚠️ Common Mistakes**
-- Choosing the wrong traversal type
+- Not seeing the connection between preorder traversal and inorder traversal
-    - Try to walk through the problem by hand and see the order in which you are processing the nodes.
-This will clue you into the type of traversal necessary
+  - Look at the location of the root node from preorder traversal and inorder traversal and each node thereafter.

 ## 4: I-mplement